Learn about the basic concepts you should understand before loading data into an Oracle Database using SQL*Loader.

 7.5 LOBFILEs and Secondary Data Files (SDFs)

-LOB data can be lengthy enough that it makes sense to load it from a LOBFILE.
-In LOBFILEs, LOB data instances are still considered to be in fields (predetermined size, delimited, length-value), but these fields are not organized into records (the concept of a record does not exist within LOBFILEs).
+With LOBFILEs, LOB data instances are still considered to be in fields (predetermined size, delimited, length-value).
+However, these fields are not organized into records (the concept of a record does not exist within LOBFILEs).
 Therefore, the processing overhead of dealing with records is avoided.
 This type of organization of data is ideal for LOB loading.

-For example, you might have a table that stores employee names, IDs, and their resumes.
-When loading this table, you could read the employee names and IDs from the main data files and you could read the resumes, which can be quite lengthy, from LOBFILEs.
+For example, suppose you have a table that stores employee names, IDs, and their resumes.
+When loading this table, you can read the employee names and IDs from the main data files and you can read the resumes, which can be quite lengthy, from LOBFILEs.

-You might also use LOBFILEs to facilitate the loading of XML data.
+You can also use LOBFILEs to facilitate the loading of XML data.
 You can use

 collection_fld_spec can name an SDF as its data source.

-SDF parameter can be followed by either the file specification string, or a
+SDF parameter either by using the file specification string, or

 7.6 Data Conversion and Data Type Specification